Yellow Archangel, Golden Dead Nettle, Yellow Henbit, Yellow Lamium…

 Lamium galeobdolon (L.) L. is the correct and accepted scientific name for this species of Lamium.
 It was named and described as such by Carl von Linnaeus in the fourth edition of Amoenitates Academici in 1759.
 Mr. Linnaeus first named and described this species as Galeopsis galeobdolon in the second volume of the first edition of Species Plantarum in 1753.

 The genus, Lamium L., was also named and described as such by Carl von Linnaeus in the second edition of Species Plantarum in 1753.

-Plants of the World Online by Kew lists 29 species in the Lamium genus (as of2-3-21 when I last updated this page).
-It is a member of the plant family Lamiaceae with 236 genera.
-Those numbers could change as updates are made.
+As of 11-29-21 when this page was last updated, Plants of the World Online by Kew lists 30 species in the Lamium genus.
+It is a member of the plant family Lamiaceae with 233 genera.
+Those numbers could change as updates are made on POWO.

 THERE ARE A FEW LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.

 I brought this plant home from Lowe’s in Greenville, Mississippi in the spring of 2009.
 I was living at the mansion in Leland at the time.
 As you can see from the label in the above photo, it said this plant was a Spotted Dead Nettle (Lamium maculatum).
 That label was incorrect because this plant is Lamium galeobdolon commonly known as the Yellow Archangel.
 There are several cultivars of each with different color variations on their leaves.

 Origin: Europe and western Asia.

 Flowers: Yellow flowers in June with reddish markings on the lower lip.

 Maintenance: Shear plants if they become leggy to 4-6”.